-Magnolia Science Academy-4 endeavors to meet and exceed the needs of all learners, and is committed to closing the achievement gap that affects those students who are not fully proficient in English.
-We facilitate the acquisition and mastery of the English language as quickly as possible, while providing English Learners with access to the core content through specialized and targeted instruction, a research-based and state approved curriculum, and carefully differentiated instructional strategies.
-Magnolia Science Academy-4 also promotes an equitable educational experience for our ELs and their families by providing supplemental counseling services, additional tutoring and literacy services, bilingual support, access to technology, and focused workshops where available and as needed.
+MSA-6 endeavors to meet and exceed the needs of all learners, and is committed to closing the achievement gap that may affect those students who are not fully proficient in English.
+We hope to accomplish this by facilitating the acquisition and mastery of the English language as quickly as possible, while providing English Learners (ELs) with access to the core content through specialized and targeted instruction, a research-based and state-approved curriculum, and carefully differentiated instructional strategies.
+MSA-6 also promotes an equitable educational experience for our ELs and their families by providing supplemental counseling services, additional tutoring and literacy services, bilingual support, access to technology, and focused workshops where available and as needed.